Comprehensive Vet Assistant Program

-Veterinary technicians must go to college and complete at least a two-year associate’s degree and be licensed or certified.
+Veterinary technicians function more like nurses and must go to college and complete at least a two-year associate’s degree and be licensed or certified.
 Their duties correspond loosely to those of nurses in a human healthcare setting.
+Veterinary technician education is more intensive and focuses on areas like veterinary anatomy and veterinary dentistry.
 Vet techs are allowed to do more clinical work than vet assistants.

 Just because vet assistants don’t have a two-year associate’s degree doesn’t mean they are relegated to cleaning kennels and filing patient paperwork–although there can be a good bit of that.

-- Check patients in and help soothe nervous patients and pet parents.
+- Check patients in and help soothe nervous patients and pet owners

 - Help restrain animals while they are being examined or getting vaccines